 Image Source: Getty / Axelle/Bauer-Griffin

 Will Smith is the new Robin Williams.
-Well, in a way; it was announced that Will Smith is in talks to voice the Genie in Disney's live-action update of Aladdin.
-That answers our question about who will fill Williams's shoes (or lamp?), but there are still a lot of questions about the movie, which is one of many live-action reboots of Disney classics being developed.
+Well, in a way; it was announced that Will Smith is in talks to voice the Genie in Disney's live-action update of Aladdin back in April 2017, and now we officially have confirmation of the good news!
+Smith shared the first look at the movie in October 2018 via Instagram, captioning a photo of the iconic lamp that he can't wait for everyone to see him "blue."
+While that answers our question about who will fill Williams's shoes (er, lamp?), there are still a lot of questions about the movie, which is one of many live-action reboots of Disney classics being developed.
 Will the musical numbers be just as magical?
 And how, exactly, are they going to handle the talking parrot?
 Here's what we know.